 Peer review can also be accomplished with IU-supported tools.
 Peer review may be thought of as a discussion, and instructors would adapt the ways of conducting discussion to facilitate peer review.
 There are, however, many ways to facilitate peer review.
-For peer review of papers, distribution of peer review forms and student papers can be accomplished using group activity strategies, such as setting up group-restricted folders in Oncourse Resources.
+For peer review of papers, distribution of peer review forms and student papers can be accomplished using group activity strategies, such as setting up group-restricted folders in Oncourse Resources or Canvas Files.
 For more on collaborative learning and group activities, see How can I create collaborative learning opportunities and facilitate group work?

 Refer to these relevant resources:

-- Create blogs
+- Create Oncourse blogs

-- Create discussion forums and topics
+- Create Oncourse discussion forums and topics

 - Use Oncourse Tests & Surveys